 ARNHOLD FOUNDATION

-This foundation has funded dance companies from underrepresented populations, and supports dance education and advocacy.
+This foundation has funded inclusive and diverse dance companies and dance education for underserved children and youth.

 ASTRAEA LESBIAN FOUNDATION FOR JUSTICE